 What We Do

-Climate change represents the gravest threat to species and ecosystems in our human history.
-We must urgently and boldly act to mitigate continued warming and myriad other climate effects due to fossil fuel extraction, processing, and burning.
-Environment Now accordingly seeks to end new oil and gas extraction efforts, with a focus on California, and rapidly phase out existing fossil fuel development and use.
-We do this by supporting strategic advocacy and science that will make fossil fuels unprofitable and unwanted, and by advancing the shared right to a healthy climate.
+Climate change represents the gravest threat to species and ecosystems in human history.
+We must act urgently and boldly to mitigate continued warming and other climate effects associated with fossil fuel extraction, processing, and burning.
+Environment Now works toward the rapid phase out of new fossil fuel development by supporting strategic advocacy and science, and advancing the shared right to a healthy climate.

 Challenges

-The U.N. reports the world is on pace to hit 3.1°C warming this century, double the 1.5°C target.
-Even if nations meet all current promises, at best warming could be limited to a devastating 2.6°C. Nations must cut 42% of annual greenhouse gas (GHG) emissions by 2030 to cling to 1.5°C — a target now likely out of reach, given the accelerating, record pace of GHG emissions.
+The world is on pace to hit 3.1°C warming this century, double the 1.5°C target.
+Even if nations meet all current promises, warming could be limited at best to a devastating 2.6°C. Nations must cut 42% of annual greenhouse gas (GHG) emissions by 2030 to cling to 1.5°C — a target now likely out of reach, given the accelerating pace of GHG emissions.

 Our Partners

-- Project and Accountability Action – Partners are working to stop new fossil fuel extraction and processing projects, especially in California, and to hold industry directly accountable for current and past harms.
-Examples: Center for Biological Diversity, Rockefeller Family Fund’s Climate Accountability Initiative, NYU Law’s Climate Litigation Accelerator.
+1. Project and Accountability Action – Partners are working to prevent new fossil fuel extraction and processing projects, with a focus on California, and hold industry accountable for its fair share of the climate impacts of fossil fuels.

-- Outreach and Movement Building – Partners are daylighting the devastating harms and deceptions related to fossil fuel extraction and helping to build public action for the right to a healthy climate.
-Examples: Climate Emergency Fund, Inside Climate News.
+2. Outreach and Movement Building – Partners are daylighting the harms related to fossil fuel extraction and helping build public support for the right to a healthy climate.

 Successes

-Passionate, talented partners have made significant progress in a short time under Environment Now’s Climate initiative, the newest program.
-In California, partners have secured a ban on new fracking; setback requirements on oil and gas extraction to protect neighborhoods, schools, and other sensitive sites; and local community authority to prevent new drilling operations.
+Passionate, talented partners have made significant progress in California, including: securing a ban on new fracking; setback requirements on oil and gas extraction to protect neighborhoods, schools, and other sensitive sites; and local community authority to prevent new drilling operations.